-Second Senior Cohousing Cohort Study Groups-No Homework!
+Second offering of Senior Cohousing Cohort Study Group 1

 “How much privacy do we need and how do we ask for it?”